airbrake/airbrake-js/README.md

 ### window.onerror

-By default notifier setups [window.onerror](https://developer.mozilla.org/docs/Web/API/GlobalEventHandlers/onerror) handler if onerror handler is not already setup.
-You can manually setup it using the following code:
+By default, the notifier sets up the [window.onerror](https://developer.mozilla.org/docs/Web/API/GlobalEventHandlers/onerror) handler if the onerror handler is not already set up.
+You can manually set it up using the following code:

 ```js
 var airbrake = new airbrakeJs.Client(...);